 \subsection{Study 2: Offering vs.\ Providing vs.\ Reactive Help}

-\textbf{Manipulation checks.} Participants distinguished between reactive, offering, and providing conditions as intended (Appendix~\ref{app:manipulations}), confirming the effectiveness of the manipulations.
+\textbf{Manipulation checks.} Participants distinguished between reactive, offering, and providing conditions as intended (Appendix~\ref{app:manipulations}), confirming the effectiveness of the manipulation.

 \textbf{The type of help affected the level of self-threat (H4).} A one-way ANOVA revealed a significant effect of condition on self-threat, $F(2,568)=6.53, p<.01, \eta^2_p=.022$ (see also Figure~\ref{fig:interaction} right panel).
 Participants in the reactive condition reported lower self-threat ($M=2.47, SD=1.26$) than those in either the anticipatory offering ($M=2.93, SD=1.34$) or anticipatory providing conditions ($M=2.84, SD=1.33$), $p$s < .01.
-The difference between offering and providing was nonsignificant, $t(568)=.65, p=.518$, indicating that preserving minimal agency did not reliably reduce threat.
+The difference between offering and providing was nonsignificant, $t(568)=.65, p=.518$, indicating that preserving minimal agency did not reduce threat in this context.

-\textbf{Self-threat mediated the effect of help type on adoption outcomes (H2 replication).} As in Study~1, self-threat negatively predicted willingness to accept help ($B=-.47, p<.001$), future use of the technology ($B=-9.57, p<.001$), and performance expectancy ($B=-.28, p<.001$).
-Bootstrapped indirect effects confirmed that both anticipatory offering and providing reduced all three outcomes relative to reactive help through increased threat.
+\textbf{Self-threat mediated the effect of help type on adoption outcomes (H2 replication).} As in Study~1, self-threat negatively predicted willingness to accept help ($B=-.47, p<.001$), future use ($B=-9.57, p<.001$), and performance expectancy ($B=-.28, p<.001$).
+Bootstrapped indirect effects confirmed that both anticipatory offering and providing reduced all three outcomes relative to reactive help through increased self-threat.

-\textbf{Summary.} Study~2 extended Study~1 by showing that both forms of anticipatory help were experienced as equally threatening in short, vignette-based contexts.
-Even when agency was nominally preserved (offering), users still reported heightened self-threat and subsequent reduced adoption outcomes, suggesting that anticipatory assistance carries substantial psychological costs.
+\textbf{Summary.} Study~2 extended Study~1 by showing that both forms of anticipatory help were experienced as equally threatening in vignette-based contexts.
+Even when agency was preserved (offering condition), users still reported increased self-threat and subsequent reduced adoption outcomes, relative to the reactive help condition, suggesting that anticipatory help carries substantial psychological costs and reduced adoption outcomes.